 v.
 Boxing against civilians or on civilian property creates complications for UKAFBA registered personnel so early engagement with the Single Service Secretary is important.

 i.
 Events on civilian property – these must be licensed by England Boxing either directly or by the Region, this MUST be arranged by Single Service Sec.

 ii.
 Events involving civilians on military property – permission to include the civilian boxers must be sought from the England Boxing Region by Single Service Sec.

 iii.
 Military Boxers competing on civilian shows – A letter must be provided by the Commanding Officer to put the boxers ON DUTY this can be found at Annex C to Section 8 this is to be copied to Single Service Sec.

 For all of the above the officials and the coaches must be registered with England Boxing and this involves having an in date DBS, this can take up to 12 weeks; there is no short cut to this and must be adhered to; see Section 7 para 16 onwards.

 TRAINING AND COMPETING OVERSEAS

 w.
-For events overseas Read Section 8 Annex B and then contact the ARMY BA Secretary on 94 222 7089 as permission must be sought from Army Sports Control Board via an Overseas Visit Application (2017DIN10-025).
+For events overseas Read Section 8 Annex B and then contact the UKAFBA Secretary as permission must be sought from Single Service Sports Boards for Overseas Visits.

 x.
-Once permission from ASCB is granted Boxing Officers must complete the Permission to Box Abroad Application at Section 8 Annex C/1 this is for England Boxing to authorise the trip.
+Once permission from Single Service Sport Board is granted Boxing Officers must complete the Permission to Box Abroad Application at Section 8 Annex C/1 and return to UKAFBA Secretary who will contact England Boxing to authorise the trip.
 Boxing Officers are to note that Boxing means sparring as well as competitive boxing.